Find the terms you need

 Strategy Provider

-A strategy provider is a firm or individual that creates and offers investment strategies for use by funds, investors, or traders.
+A strategy provider is a firm or individual that develops and offers investment strategies for use by funds, institutional investors, or traders.
+These strategies can be based on quantitative models, discretionary decision-making, or a blend of both, and are designed to help clients pursue returns, manage risk, and meet their unique investment objectives.

 Portfolio Management